Promo code SPRING2022 will be automatically applied at checkout!

 • Beans and legumes

-Balancing meals with protein, healthy fats, and the right amount and type of carbs is essential for blood glucose management.
+Balancing meals with protein, healthy fats, and the right amount and type of carbs is essential for glucose management.
 What does that look like on your plate?

 It'll depend on your overall nutrition needs.
 Still, generally speaking, one ounce of protein is around seven grams of protein.
 How much protein you need at each meal will influence your overall portion size.
 For example, if you're aiming for 20-30 grams of protein at breakfast, this may look like: